apple/swift-algorithms/Guides/Unique.md

 ## Detailed Design

-Both methods are available for sequences, with the simplest limited to when the element type conforms to `Hashable`.
-Both methods preserve the relative order of the elements.
+The three methods are available for sequences, with the simplest limited to when the element type conforms to `Hashable`.
+These methods preserve the relative order of the elements.

 ```swift